Clostridium tetani: Role in disease

 While C. tetani is frequently benign in the soil or in the intestinal tracts of animals, it can sometimes cause the severe disease tetanus.
 Disease generally begins with spores entering the body through a wound.
-In deep wounds, such as those from a puncture or contaminated needle injection the combination of tissue death and limited exposure to surface air can result in a very low-oxygen environment, allowing C. tetani spores to germinate and grow.
+In deep wounds, such as those from a puncture or contaminated needle injection, the combination of tissue death and limited exposure to surface air can result in a very low-oxygen environment, allowing C. tetani spores to germinate and grow.
 As C. tetani grows at the wound site, it releases the toxins tetanolysin and tetanospasmin as cells lyse.
 The function of tetanolysin is unclear, although it may help C. tetani to establish infection within a wound.
 Tetanospasmin ("tetanus toxin") is a potent toxin with an estimated lethal dose less than 2.5 nanograms per kilogram of body weight, and is responsible for the symptoms of tetanus.
 Tetanospasmin spreads via the lymphatic system and bloodstream throughout the body, where it is taken up into various parts of the nervous system.
 In the nervous system, tetanospasmin acts by blocking the release of the inhibitory neurotransmitters glycine and gamma-aminobutyric acid at motor nerve endings.
 This blockade leads to the widespread activation of motor neurons and spasming of muscles throughout the body.
-These muscle spasms generally begin at the top of the body and move down, beginning about 8 days after infection with lockjaw, followed by spasms of the abdominal muscles and the limbs.
+These muscle spasms generally begin at the top of the body and move down, beginning about 8 days after infection, followed by spasms of the abdominal muscles and the limbs.
+Spasms often begin in the jaw muscles, preventing opening of the mouth, explaining why tetanus has commonly been referred to as lockjaw.
 Muscle spasms continue for several weeks.
+The binding of tetanospasmin to the neuromuscular junction is irreversible.

 The gene encoding tetanospasmin is found on a plasmid carried by many strains of C. tetani; strains of bacteria lacking the plasmid are unable to produce toxin.
 The function of tetanospasmin in bacterial physiology is unknown.